 Given our mission, scope of activity, and the principles to which we adhere, certain sectors are considered to be globally incompatible with our ethics.
 Handicap International has therefore determined we will not accept funding from companies or foundations working in the following exclusionary sectors:

-- Production of landmines or cluster munitions
+- Investment in the production of landmines or cluster munitions

 - Alcohol production or trade